 I love helping guys perfect their swing.
 What would you say your strengths are, at the plate.
 And what would you like to get better at?

 A little about me: I'm genuine in all facets of my life.
 It's how I was raised and it is how I will raise my children.
-I am co founder / owner of a wood baseball bat company here in SF and after our first year in the MLB, we gear up for year two in 2019.
+I am co founder/owner of a wood baseball bat company here in SF and after our second year in the MLB, we gear up for year three in 2020.

-I enjoy helping people feel something everytime they walk into the box with a Birdman Bat.
+I enjoy helping people feel something every time they walk into the box.

 I enjoy being able to bring out the fun side of baseball, while still preaching the importance of hard work.
 You work hard and you play hard.